SQL Sentry Portal Top SQL

 The full viewing options for this card's charts are:

-Select the button in the upper right for additional options such as reset, show/hide axis labels, and show/hide axes.
+Select the ellipsis button in the upper right for additional options such as reset, show/hide axis labels, and show/hide axes.

 Show/hide axes has the following options: